opentelekomcloud-docs/cloud-create/umn/source/index.rst

 3.1.
 How can I login in to Cloud Create
 ---------------------------------------

-You can log in to Cloud Create using an **IAM user account** with the **Tenant Administrator** role.
+You can log in to Cloud Create using an **IAM user account** with the **Tenant Administrator** role assigned to a project.
 This is the the user account created in the Identity Management of the Web console.
 If you do not have an IAM user account, see Section :ref:`How to create an IAM user account`.

 .. attention::

   If you have an **ICU account** or you login from **Telekom MMS IdP via an SSO**, you can first login to the Web console and then create a new IAM user account in the Web console.
 With the IAM user account, you can login to Cloud Create.

+  If you have an IAM user account with the **Security Administrator** role (highest privilege), we strongly recommend you to create a new IAM user account with the **Tenant Administrator** role and assign it to a project (less privilege).
+Then you can use the new IAM user to login Cloud Create.

 3.2.
 Which components are supported
 -----------------------------------